 X-Ray Inspection Services for Foreign Material in Food

-Foreign material in food product creates an immediate need for fast, reliable answers.
+Foreign material in food or other products creates an immediate need for fast, accurate information.
+Third-party X-ray inspection is built to deliver it.

-FlexXray provides X-ray inspection services that help food manufacturers identify contamination and determine what product can be safely released.
-Product is transported to a FlexXray facility and inspected using industrial X-ray systems designed for high-volume throughput and consistent detection performance.
+FlexXray’s industry-leading X-ray inspection services help manufacturers identify contaminated product in order to determine what product can be safely released.
+Product is transported to a FlexXray facility and inspected using medical-grade X-ray systems designed for detailed investigation that goes beyond what typical in-line systems can provide.

-With multiple facilities across the U.S. and internationally, product can be routed and inspected quickly—without overloading internal teams or slowing down operations.
+With facilities across the U.S. and in Europe, product can be routed and inspected quickly—without overloading internal teams or slowing down operations.

 How X-Ray Inspection Works